bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 ### Commits

 Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons and your project manager.
+This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead.

 ## Self-Study Questions